mundschenk-at/avatar-privacy/readme.txt

 Stable tag: 1.1.1
 License: GPLv2 or later

-Adds options to enhance the privacy when using avatars.
+Enhances the privacy of your users and visitors with gravatar opt-in and local avatars.

 == Description ==